copernicus-mogley/zkav.club/opportunities/archivist/README.md

 ← [Back to Opportunities](/opportunities/)

-Preserve recorded conversations as durable archive items so they remain understandable and usable years later.

 Archivists ultimately work for people who will discover these recordings years from now.

 Good archives prioritize provenance, context, and future discoverability.